jurica29/Hangman/README.md

 Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: GitHub is used to store the project's code after being pushed from Git.
+Heroku: Heroku is used for deployment of the project.

 ## Testing and Code validation